madetech/blog/posts/vim_considered_harmful.md

 Given a problem, the way you approach a spike to get a result as quickly as possible can save you a lot of time moving forward.

-You have become a powertool.
+You have become a power tool.

 ## What now?